tidyverse/tidyverse.org/content/blog/2020-04-usethis-1-6-0/index.markdown

     on the same package.

 *   The `usethis.description` option now lets you set `Authors@R = person()`
-    directly, without having to wrap in it in quote marks.
+    directly.
+That is, you can make an actual call to `person()` as opposed to writing a *string* that, when evaluated as code, returns a `person()`.
+    This makes it less aggravating to detect and correct any mistakes.
 For example, in my `.Rprofile` I used to have:

     ```r